EaseTech/easytest-core/README.md

 specify the repeatable input data globally once, instead of defining the same test data again and again for each test method.
 Thanks again to [Josef Sustacek](https://github.com/sustacek) for his contribution.
 You can have a look at an example [here.](https://github.com/EaseTech/easytest-core/blob/master/src/test/resources/input-data.xml)

+You can always refer the [WIKI pages](https://github.com/EaseTech/easytest/wiki) of EasyTest project for a general idea and more indepth detail, or can directly mail me at anujkumar@easetech.org

 What's new in Version 1.2.3
 ---------------------------